Rajendra Narayan

-Raj Rajendra Narayan Bhup Bahadur (1882–1913), eldest son of Nripendra Narayan, was Maharaja of Cooch Behar, West Bengal, India.
+Raja Rajendra Narayan Bhup Bahadur (1882–1913), eldest son of Nripendra Narayan, was Maharaja of Cooch Behar, West Bengal, India.

 Education

 Raj Rajendra Narayan was born in a Kulin Kayastha Family at Woodsland Palace of Calcutta on 11 April 1882.
 At the age of 12, Raj Rajendra Narayan was sent to England for studying.
 In 1900 he entered Oxford University where he played Polo with the Oxford University polo team.
 After having completed his studies at Oxford, Raj Rajendra Narayan returned to India and helped his father in carrying out state proceedings, but also received military training at "Caded Core".

 However, during his stay in England, Raj Rajendra Narayan got a chest-injury while playing polo and from then on he felt acute pain in his chest.
 That turned out to be the cause of a type of depression for him because of which he didn't get married.

 He received the honorary rank of Lieutenant in the British Army on 4 June 1902.